ramenengine/RamenEngine/modules.md

 # Module References

-RAMEN is divided into core modules and optional libraries.

 ## Structs - struct.f

 Simple data structure support.
 Provisions for type information are there but aren't currently actually used.